 Click Calculate Build to find out how much build and support material your model will need during printing.

-For sessions not connected to a Stratasys printer, click Save a Copy to export your model, including its translation and rotation, to an STL file.
+For sessions not connected to a supported printer, click Save a Copy to export your model, including its translation and rotation, to an STL file.

-These are just a few of the new features available for optimizing design for additive manufacturing in Creo 3.0 M040.
+These are just a few of the new features available for optimizing design for additive manufacturing in Creo 3.0 or later.
 Feel free to explore the others with your models, or see this comprehensive list of functions.

 You're all caught up on Creo 3.0.
-But there's something you should know.
-Creo 4.0 is already out and it's full of fascinating new features for anyone serious about leveraging the unique properties of additive manufacturing (think lattice structures) in their designs.
-Check out this in depth presentation from PTC and Stratasys to learn more about what's possible with this game-changing technology.
+But there are many more fascinating new features for anyone serious about leveraging the unique properties of additive manufacturing (think lattice structures) in their designs.
+Check out what's new in Creo 6.0.

 Cat McClintock edits the Creo and Mathcad blogs for PTC.
 She has been a writer and editor for 15+ years, working for CAD, PDM, ERP, and CRM software companies.
 Prior to that, she edited science journals for an academic publisher and aligned optical assemblies for a medical device manufacturer.
 She holds degrees in Technical Journalism, Classics, and Electro-Optics.
 She loves talking to PTC customers and learning about the interesting work they're doing and the innovative ways they use the software.